solcer/espLog/README.md

 # ESP Log

-This library provides well-formatted log output on the console, including timestamps, file and line information, and your messages.
+This library provides well-formatted log output on the console, including timestamps, file and line information, and your messages for use with ESP-IDF on Espressif's MCUs (e.g., ESP32).

 ## Usage